 We have 80 people -- 12 volunteers and 68 others -- living together in our buildings.
 They need warm clothes and blankets.
 Volunteers packed a suitcase for a week-long trip during the heat of Lima's summer.
 The ones who are still in Lima are choosing to stay while the quarantine cotinues.
 Those who came to us as refugees came with the bare minimum, coats and blankets not included.

 We would normally send suitcases packed with donations but since the borders remain closed the only thing we can send is money.

 In this time of uncertainty it is normal to want to protect yourself and your family.
 We are committed to doing something different.
-Join us in being different and making a difference for ones who are especially vulnerable in these uncertain times.
+Family is so much bigger than blood.
+We can send support so that families in Peru are protected too.